 For our R&D teams, perennial ryegrass (a widely used lawn species) was an excellent starting point.
 The species establishes fast and is known for its wear-tolerance.
 4turf® technology makes a great turf grass even better.

-By describing 4turf® as stress-tolerant, we mean that it is better able to withstand a range of unfavourable conditions, such as drought, disease, and insect attack.
+By describing 4turf® as stress-tolerant, we mean that it is better able to withstand a range of unfavourable conditions, such as biotic and abiotic factors.

 The strength of 4turf® plants is obvious right from the start.
 Seeds kick off faster, even at lower temperatures.
 They grow into stronger seedlings that help to cover the ground faster without suffocating the other species in your mixture.

 That's why 4turf® improves any lawn mixture, whether it's for a new lawn or the repair of an existing one.

 4turf® plants root deep

 4turf® is a new turf-type, tetraploid perennial ryegrass developed by DLF.
 The tetraploids were originally found in forage, but DLF were the first movers in developing it for turf grass, putting DLF in the forefront of breeding turf grass.
 This enhanced turf grass germinates faster than traditional perennial ryegrass.
 It offers unique stress tolerance together with fast and strong establishment at soil temperatures as low as 3–5°C.